maxja/book-go-lang/README.md

 is an alias on `int32` and `byte` is an alias to `uint8` author suggest to preserve clarity in the code and use appropriate type when it needs to be used.

+#### Explicit Type Conversion

+Unlike literals, that can be promoted to a certain type, values of a variable needs to be converted manually.

+This means that, 0 is zero and nothing more, not `false` by any means.